 18.104.22.168.
 Current and Future: Mercury in LSJR Sediments

 The influx of information about mercury sources and levels that will arise from the TMDL process will provide much needed information about the extent of the contamination throughout the state.
 In the LSJR, there is some mercury information but the amount of data is limited.
 For example, there is no information for the south mainstem, Area 4, for recent years and other areas in the LSJRB have limited numbers of samples.
 In addition, changes in standard methods of analysis make it difficult to track trends.
 The mercury database will be improved with the mercury TMDL process and future river status reports will summarize the results of that regulatory action.

-Sites where mercury has been analyzed in sediments over the years are shown in Figure 5.31, and the results of those analyses are given in Table 5.3.
-The distribution of mercury, the TEL, PEL, and hot spots in various years is shown in Figure 5.32.
+Mean mercury concentrations in sediments collected from various sites along the LSJR Sites are given in Table 5.3.
+The distribution of mercury, the TEL, PEL, and hot spots in various years is shown in Figure 5.36.
 Mercury levels that exceed natural background levels and the most protective environmental guidelines are found throughout the mainstem.
 There are isolated locations in the LSJR, particularly in Rice Creek and the Cedar-Ortega system, where mercury occurs at concentrations high enough to impair the health of organisms.
 It is possible that mercury will bioaccumulate in those fish, crabs, and shellfish that spend most of their lives at these highly contaminated sites.